 If you have equity in your home and want to borrow money, you may choose a HELOC or home equity loan.
 Below are some of the major differences between these options.

 |Repayment terms||Starts as soon as the loan is disbursed||Interest-only payments during draw period; repay principal and interest afterward|

 What is a home equity line of credit?

-Unlike home equity loans, HELOCs let you access money when you need it and repay it with variable interest.
+HELOCs let you access money when you need it and repay it with variable interest.
 Because of this, you aren’t locked into a specific monthly payment.
-This can be good news for consumers who don’t know exactly how much they need to borrow and want to pay interest only on the money they access.
+This is good news for homeowners who don’t know exactly how much they need to borrow and want to pay interest on only the money they access.

 What is a home equity loan?

 A home equity loan is a secured loan that lets you borrow against your home equity with a fixed interest rate and repayment term.
-The interest rate you’re approved for depends on factors such as your credit score, payment history, loan amount and income.
+Your interest rate depends on your credit score, payment history, loan amount and income.
 If your credit improves after you’ve obtained a home equity loan, you might be able to refinance to a lower interest rate.

 How you use the money from a home equity loan is up to you.
-Some consumers use it to pay for major repairs or renovations, such as adding a new room, gutting and remodeling a kitchen or updating a bathroom.
-Another common use is taking out a home equity loan with a low, fixed rate to pay off high-interest credit card debt.
+Some use it to pay for major repairs or renovations, like adding a new room, gutting and remodeling a kitchen or updating a bathroom.
+You can also take out a home equity loan with a low, fixed rate to pay off high-interest credit card debt.

 How do I choose between a home equity loan and HELOC?